Skip to content

 Novotel Leeds Centre

-It is a famous hotel located in the city centre, and is only about 5 minutes away from Leeds Rail Station.
+It is a famous hotel located in the city centre, only about 5 minutes away from Leeds Rail Station.
 Many restaurants, shopping centres, shops, and beautiful attractions surround the hotel.

-The hotel includes air-conditioned rooms with free Wi-Fi, a big-screen TV.
+The hotel includes air-conditioned rooms with free Wi-Fi and a big-screen TV.
 Also, you will find a refrigerator and a coffee and tea maker.
 The hotel also allows pets.
 A swimming pool provides the visitor with a relaxing swimming experience.

 Radisson Blu Hotel

-Radisson Blu Hotel is in The Light complex, which is famous for its shopping and entertainment in the city centre of Leeds.
+Radisson Blu Hotel is in The Light complex, famous for its shopping and entertainment in the Leeds city centre.
 The hotel is surrounded by many excellent restaurants and art galleries that tourists visit more often.

-The rooms in the hotel have air conditioners, TV, telephone, and much more.
+The hotel’s rooms have air conditioners, TVs, telephones, and much more.
 It offers playing areas for children and smoking rooms.
-It has a restaurant serving various dishes.
+It also has a restaurant serving various dishes.

 Park Plaza Leeds Hotel

-The Park Plaza Leeds Hotel is in the centre of Leeds, near the shopping district, close to many of the city’s famous restaurants.
+The Park Plaza Leeds Hotel is in the centre of Leeds, near the shopping district and many of the city’s famous restaurants.
 It is a short walk from the Leeds Grand Museum and Leeds Cathedral.

 The hotel provides kids’ rooms, a large garden, parking spaces, and an exercise centre.
-The rooms include communication devices, desks, wardrobes, bathrooms with a shower, and bathtub.
+The rooms include communication devices, desks, wardrobes, and bathrooms with showers and bathtubs.

 Leave a comment